LuisContrerasGlz/cs50Harvard/README.md

 ![Cert](./capt.png)

-For more certifications and complete profile please check https://www.linkedin.com/in/luis-francisco-contreras-gonzalez-45791715a/
+For more certifications and complete profile please check my LinkedIn: https://www.linkedin.com/in/luis-francisco-contreras-gonzalez-45791715a/